corda/corda-docs-portal/content/en/docs/cenm/1.3/config-network-map-parameters.md

     The password for the trust root keystore.
   * **issuer**: The \"iss\" claim in the JWT - you must set the same value as in the Auth Service's configuration.
 Required unless authentication is disabled.
   * **leeway**: Defines the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
 Required unless authentication is disabled.
 We recommend a default time of **10 seconds**.

+## Redirection forbidden

+The Network Map cannot be redirected.
+Only HTTP OK (response code 200) is supported - any other kind of response codes, including HTTP redirects (for example, response code 301), are NOT supported.